Flevy Management Insights Q&A

 David Tang | Core Competence

-This article provides a detailed response to: What strategies can organizations employ to protect their core competencies from being replicated by competitors?
-For a comprehensive understanding of Core Competence, we also include relevant case studies for further reading and links to Core Competence best practice resources.
+This article provides a detailed response to: What Are 5 Proven Strategies to Protect Core Competencies?
+[Complete Guide] For a comprehensive understanding of Core Competence, we also include relevant case studies for further reading and links to Core Competence templates.

 Before we begin, let's review some important management concepts, as they relate to this question.